jimenez2society/-pwdg-/README.md

 ### Overview

+- #### Again, this is probably alot more code than it needed to be but I just wanted to test out proxies mainly!
 - #### I didn't go over the `set` property because I didn't use it in this project but if you are curious here is link that goes in detail [MDN handler.set()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy/Proxy/set)

 - #### Overall I had fun creating this function to help me with my DOM manipulation in this app.
 I was able to learn more about how a javascript proxy is used and what it can do.
 I just know that there is so much more that can be done with a javascript proxy and can't wait to learn more

+### Bugs

+- If you create an error or create password successfully you will generate a toast notification.
+The toast disappears after 4 seconds and if you generated another toast 2 seconds after the original toast then the second toast will disappear within 2 seconds.

 ### This app is responsive to mobile.